OrensteinLab/GreedyMini/README.md

 #### Setting up the contexts
 In order to run GreedyMiniParticular+, first we need to process our sequence to a specfic format where we first encode the entire DNA sequence as bits, then for each w+k long context we store the odd bits and even bits serperately.
 We included a python note book `preprocess.ipynb` that expects the file `GCA_009914755.4_T2T-CHM13v2.0_genomic.fna` from [Genome assembly T2T-CHM13v2.0](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009914755.1/) to be in the same folder, and from it creates all such contexts using the first 1M nucleotides of chromosome X.
-Running the script generates a folder called `sequences_1M` which should be in the same folder as the executable.
+Running the script generates a folder called `sequences_1M` which should be in the same folder as the `GreedyMini` executable.
 In order to use different sequences, only minor modifications are required of the python notebook.

 #### Running